jerdog/jmeiss-me-website/content/posts/devrel-like-coffee.md

 Eloquent, right?
 I mean, I didn’t skip college for nothin’! _(Not exactly true, but not the subject of this diatribe.)_

-Ok, so let’s use a definition which is a bit more elegant from Mary Thengvall’s [_The Business Value of Developer Relations_](https://www.amazon.com/Business-Value-Developer-Relations-Communities/dp/1484237471)_:_
+Ok, so let’s use a definition which is a bit more elegant from Mary Thengvall’s _[The Business Value of Developer Relations](https://www.amazon.com/Business-Value-Developer-Relations-Communities/dp/1484237471):_

 > build relationships with the developer community